Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Abstract

 \section{Abstract}

-We present the first $Q$-learning and actor-critic algorithms for robust average reward Markov Decision Processes (MDPs) with non-asymptotic convergence under contamination, TV distance and Wasserstein distance uncertainty sets.
-We show that the robust $Q$ Bellman operator is a strict contractive mapping with respect to a carefully constructed semi-norm with constant functions being quotiented out.
-This property supports a stochastic approximation update, that learns the optimal robust $Q$ function in $\tilde{\cO}(\epsilon^{-2})$ samples.
-We also show that the same idea can be used for robust $Q$ function estimation, which can be further used for critic estimation.
-Coupling it with theories in robust policy mirror descent update, we present a natural actor-critic algorithm that attains an $\epsilon$-optimal robust policy in $\tilde{\cO}(\epsilon^{-3})$ samples.
-These results advance the theory of distributionally robust reinforcement learning in the average reward setting.
+We study model-free methods for distributionally robust infinite-horizon average-reward Markov decision processes (MDPs).
+We present non-asymptotic convergence analyses of $Q$-learning and actor–critic algorithms for robust average-reward MDPs under contamination, total-variation distance, and Wasserstein uncertainty sets.
+A key ingredient of our analysis is showing that the optimal robust Bellman operator is a strict contraction with respect to a carefully designed semi-norm.
+This property enables a stochastic approximation update that learns the optimal robust $Q$-function with $\tilde{\mathcal{O}}(\epsilon^{-2})$ dependence on the target accuracy.
+We also establish robust TD convergence bounds whose constants are uniform over all stationary policies, yielding an efficient data-driven routine for robust critic estimation.
+Building on this, we introduce an actor–critic algorithm that learns an $\epsilon$-optimal robust policy with $\tilde{\mathcal{O}}(\epsilon^{-2})$ dependence on the target accuracy.
+We provide numerical simulations to illustrate the qualitative behavior of the proposed algorithms.
+Our results contribute to the theoretical foundations of robust planning under model misspecification, and to model-free approaches for building robust long-run policies directly from simulation data.